roscoestar/roscoestar.github.io/about.md

 Welcome!
 This is a blog about vertebrate paleontology, mostly, focusing on dinosaurs but also covering other topics such as evolution, taxonomy, geology, taphonomy, and pop culture, to name a few.
 If you see bolded words in a post, that means you can find a brief definition of that word in the [Glossary](https://obscuredinosaurfacts.com/blog/post/2019/09/04/glossary.html).

 My background is in mechanical engineering, but I'm an amateur paleoartist and longtime dinosaur fanatic.
-New posts go up the first Wednesday of the month.
+New posts go up every other Wednesday.

 I have a few items available to buy: